azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 I always believed that to become a better software engineer, even if you are going to code most of the time during the initial years, knowledge of team & project management is a MUST.
 This can be gained through experience and what I have understood, that is absolutely the best way to go.
 But extra knowledge always helps and I wanted to explore an organized methodology of managing projects.

-If you are new to the software industry or currently on your final year of graduation, this course will definitely help you.
+If you are new to the software industry or currently in your final year of graduation, this course will definitely help you.

 This certification helped me to learn many topics of such a methodology, Scrum.